 If you are serving these at a party, you could double the recipe or make something else as well.
-I f you want more canapés and nibbles then check out my nibbles collection here.
+If you want more hors d'oeuvres, canapés and nibbles then check out my Canapé collection here.
 There are several recipes in there that are simple to make and would go perfectly with these Cucumber Mousse And Dill Shrimp Bites.
 My suggestion would be the Sheet Pan Potato, Basil and Chive Frittata Squares.
 They are easy to make and bake in the oven!!!
 Or make a big batch of my Louisiana Hot Shrimp Dip, it is a crowd pleaser!!!!

-- 2 tsp caster sugar (super fine sugar)
+- 2 teaspoon caster sugar (super fine sugar)

 - 1 large continental/english/hot house cucumber